naasse/ibm-quantum-challenge/documentation/prerequisites.md

 ## Windows Subsystem for Linux (WSL)

 This may not be needed, but I do a lot of my scripting in WSL.
+You can use whichever environment you want, but WSL is a great alternative for developing on Windows.

 [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10#update-to-wsl-2)